xlynkz/xlynkz.github.io/README.md

 Fastur is to be built with simplicity as its core experience principle.
 Users, for example, will not be required to configure their own database or architect their own API instance in order to use Fastur.
 Technical operations such as these are performed in the background.

-5.2 - Unique Selling Point
+##5.2 - Unique Selling Point

+We reduce the costs associated with application development.We reduce the complexity associated with deployment and scale.
+We reduce the time to market for new products and services.

 Customers will want to use Fastur because of its simplicity and power.
 With a low learning curve and an architecture built to support large, complex applications, Fastur is positioned to become the standard for application development.

 The difference between Fastur and its closest competitors is its focus on the startup market and its obsession with the needs of founders.